streamlit/docs/content/kb/using-streamlit/caching-issues.md

 ---
 title: Caching issues
-slug: /kb/troubleshooting/caching-issues
+slug: /kb/using-streamlit/caching-issues
 ---

 # Caching issues

-While developing an app, if you see an error or warning that stems from a cached function, it's probably related to the hashing procedure described in the [Improve app performance](../caching.md).
+While developing an app, if you see an error or warning that stems from a cached function, it's probably related to the hashing procedure described in the [Optimize performance with `st.cache`](/library/advanced-features/caching).
 In this article, we'll provide solutions to common issues encountered when using caching.
 If you have an issue that's not covered in this article, please let us know in the [community forum](https://discuss.streamlit.io/).

 ## How to debug a cached function that isn't executing

-If you believe your cached function isn't executing even though its inputs are a "Cache miss", you can debug using [`st.write`](../api.html#streamlit.write) statements inside and outside of your function like this:
+If you believe your cached function isn't executing even though its inputs are a "Cache miss", you can debug using [`st.write`](/library/api-reference/write-magic/st.write) statements inside and outside of your function like this:

 ```python
 @st.cache